 Abortion has always been a hot topic in the United States and generally across most countries.
-In the U.S. people have long had opposite views of whether to allow a fetus to grow to completion or to terminate a pregnancy based on the factors affecting the health and general well being of a mother.
+In the U.S. people have long had opposite views of whether to allow a fetus to grow to completion or to terminate a pregnancy based on the factors affecting the health and general well-being of a mother.

 A big part of discussions about abortion legislation revolves around determining when a fetus is viable outside the womb, and therefore a measure of a “life” on its own.
 The majority´s opinion in Roe v.
-Wade defined viability of a fetus that can live outside the womb even with artificial aid, at around 28 weeks (7 months).
+Wade defined the viability of a fetus that can live outside the womb even with artificial aid, at around 28 weeks (7 months).

 For much of the 19th and early 20th centuries, state abortion laws targeted those who performed abortions rather than pregnant women who sought out the procedure.
 These laws were meant to protect women and their babies from the harm that comes from abortion, and not to prosecute them for their actions.

 However, the abortion rights movement gained some traction in the United States during the mid to late 20th century.
 Most notably, a Connecticut resident, Gerri Santoro, died while trying to obtain an illegal abortion.
 This event is credited with spurring women’s rights activist groups to learn and develop the skills to safely provide abortions to women who had nowhere else to get the procedure done.

 A landmark ruling was realized in 1967 when Colorado was the first state to decriminalize abortion in certain instances such as incest, rape, and when the pregnancy poses a mortal threat to the mother.